Final reports are now available!

 Past event: The Transatlantic Trade in Wood for Energy: A Dialogue on Sustainability Standards.
 Savannah, GA, US

 Press release by Pinchot Institute 23-24 Oct 2013 - The Savannah workshop explored the potential application of sustainability criteria being developed by European governments and industry within U.S. forests.
 Sponsors of the dialogue included the IEA Bioenergy Executive Committee and Tasks 40 and 43, Sustainable Forestry Initiative Inc (SFI), Programme for the Endorsement of Forest Certification (PEFC), E.ON, Georgia Forestry Commission, Weyerhaeuser, MeadWestvaco Foundation, and Plum Creek.
 Representatives of US pellet producers, European purchasers, US, Canadian, and European policymakers, and conservation organizations met over two days to analyze and debate complex sustainability issues.
 Participants toured industrial timberlands certified to SFI's Forest Management standard, a non-industrial family forest, and the Georgia Biomass LLC pellet mill.
 The field tour showcased several tools to mitigate environmental risks along the biomass supply chain.
 A summary report from the workshop will be available in early December and will identify opportunities for aligning U.S. forestry systems and European Union sustainability criteria.
 The project team will also use feedback gathered at the workshop to provide recommendations to SFI, which is currently undergoing a Standard revision process.
-Presentations are available here.
+Summary is available now download summary .
+Presentations are also available here.

 Report: Large industrial users of energy biomass